emrld52/ZombieGuy40/README.md

 **Mac/Linux**
 Build instructions coming soon — the project currently depends on Windows-specific paths and libraries.

-# Further Planned Features 🗺
+# Further Planned Features (When/if I have the time) 🗺

 - PS Vita port through the VitaSDK library.
 - A larger content update with more zombie types, a reworked scene/level system to enable larger, more complex levels and more!